Stellar foliation structures on surfaces: Introduction

-We were unable to find a simple argument for proving \Cref{thm:closed trails} in the context of dilation surfaces with cone singularities that bypasses the technique we use for zebra surfaces. \compat{This paragraph was added following a suggestion of Barak:} \commb{Maybe we could just say “we were not able to find a simple argument that bypassed the technique we use for zebra surfaces”, and leave it at that?}
+We were unable to find a simple argument for proving Theorems \ref{thm:closed trails} and \ref{conj:zebra case} and in the context of dilation surfaces with cone singularities that bypasses the technique we use for zebra surfaces.